Neoconservatism and paleoconservatism: 1990: The McLaughlin Group

-1993: The National Review
+1993: National Review

-A further event was the demotion and eventual firing in 1993 of Joseph Sobran from National Review, who had criticized American supporters of Israel.
+A further event was the demotion and eventual firing in 1993 of Joseph Sobran from National Review, who criticized American supporters of Israel.
 One such comment was that the New York Times "really ought to change its name to Holocaust Update."
 Neoconservative Norman Podhoretz vehemently objected to such writing, saying they were "anti-Semitic in themselves," His wife, Midge Decter, told Sobran she felt "shock and disgust—and contempt—at the discovery that you are little more than a crude and naked anti-Semite."

 Sobran himself claimed that founder William F. Buckley told him to "stop antagonizing the Zionist crowd," and Buckley accused him of libel and moral incapacitation.
 Buckley had previously said that an outsider "might reasonably conclude that those [Israel] columns were written by a writer inclined to anti-Semitism."
 Before his firing, Sobran discussed the issue in National Review, saying:

 I'm responding to an obsession—a more or less official national obsession with a tiny, faraway socialist ethnocracy, which, I agree, ought to be a very minor concern of American policy-makers, but isn't.
 The orthodox view that Israel is a "reliable ally" is so brittle that a single maverick can ignite a frenzy.
 The reason, I repeat, is not that critics of Israel are so numerous, but that even one, as far as Israel's claque is concerned, is one too many.
 There is the terrible danger that the public may be more interested in what he has to say than in the party line the rest of the chorus is emitting.